-The Company had appointed MMJB Associates, Company Secretaries, to conduct its Secretarial Audit for the financial year ended March 31, 2023.
+The Company had appointed MMJB Associates, Company Secretaries, to conduct its Secretarial Audit for the financial year ended March 31, 2024.
 The Secretarial Auditors have submitted their report, confirming compliance by the Company of all the provisions of applicable corporate laws.
+Further, the Auditor's has not reported any fraud in terms of Section 143(12) of Companies Act, 2013.